fleio/fleio-whmcs/README.md

 If auto generated invoices are deleted or marked canceled, new invoices will be issued.

 Clients usage is checked every time the WHMCS cron runs.
 The default recommended period is 5 minutes.

+## Scenarios

+#### Scenario 1

+* The *Do not invoice amount below* limit is 1 USD.
+* The *Credit limit when on agreement* limit is set to 50 USD.
+* The *Delay suspend* limit is set to 30 days

+At the end of billing cycle, the client has a total cost of services of 10 USD.
+An invoice will be issued, with the value of 10 USD.
+Invoice status is unpaid.

+The next day (1st day after the end of the billing cycle) the total cost of services rises up to 20 USD.
+Invoice will not be issued, since the *Credit limit when on agreement* limit was not reached.

+On the 4th day, the total cost of services rises up to 50 USD.
+Invoice will still not be issued, since the *Credit limit when on agreement* limit was not reached:
+Currently, the client has an invoice of 10 USD, the total costs of services is 50 USD.
+Uninvoiced usage is equal to 40 USD.
+The limit is not reached, no invoice is issued.
+The suspension timer starts since it reached the 50 USD owned mark.

+On the 5th day, the total cost gets to 59.9 USD.
+Invoice will not be issued.

+On the 6th day, the cost gets to 60 USD.
+Invoice will be issued, with the total cost of 50 USD.
+Uninvoiced credit resets to 0 USD.

+On the 25th day of the billing cycle, the costs gets to 90 USD.
+No invoice will be issued.
+The uninvoiced credit is 30 USD, which is lower than the *Credit limit when on agreement* limit.

+On the 29th day, the costs gets to 110 USD.
+Uninvoiced credit is 50 USD, so a new invoice will be issued, with the value of 50 USD.

+Upon this date, all the invoices are still unpaid.
+If the invoices are still unpaid on 34th day the client gets suspended.
+Why?

+1. The suspension timer started on 4th day
+2. The *delay suspend* limit is 30 days.

+#### Scenario 2

+* The *Do not invoice amount below* limit is 1 USD.
+* The *Credit limit when on agreement* limit is set to 50 USD.
+* The *Delay suspend* limit is set to 30 days

+At the end of the billing cycle, the client has 0 uninvoiced usage, and all the invoices are paid.

+On the 1st day of the billing cycle, the client will consume a total of 0.23 USD.
+No invoice will be issued since it does not reach the *Credit limit when on agreement* limit is set to 50 USD.

+On the 3rd day, he has a cost total cost os 0.96 USD.
+No invoice will be issued.
+He deletes all the resources and does not create any other cost for the rest of the billing cycle.

+At the end of the billing cycle, the client still won't be invoiced, since the uninvoiced usage does not pass the *Do not invoice amount below* limit.
+If you wish to invoice the 0.96 USD at the end of the billing cycle, just set `The Do not invoice amount below: 0 USD`.

+#### Scenario 3

+* The *Do not invoice amount below* limit is 1 USD
+* The *Credit limit when on agreement* limit is set to 50 USD
+* The *Delay suspend* limit is set to 30 days

+At the end of the billing cycle, the client has 0 uninvoiced usage, and all the invoices are paid.

+On the 1st day of the billing cycle, the client will consume a total of 0.23 USD.
+No invoice will be issued since it does not reach the *Credit limit when on agreement* limit is set to 50 USD.

+On the 3rd day, he has a cost total cost of 1 USD.
+No invoice will be issued since it does not reach the 2nd limit.
+He deletes all the resources and no further costs is generated.

+At the end of the billing cycle it will be issued an invoice of 1 USD.

 Additional notes